bryanwweber/bryanwweber.github.io/_posts/2014-01-08-installing-cantera-on-ubuntu-12.04.3-from-scratch-source-with-Intel-compilers.md

    install is desired
 - `python_prefix`,`python3_prefix`: The directories where the Python module should be installed.
-Specifying `'USER'` tells the installer to put the module in the default user directory, which is `~/.local` by default
+Specifying `'USER'` tells the installer to put the module in the default user directory, which is `~/.local` by default.
+This overrides any value of the prefix, so if you want the Python module installed in the prefix directory, delete these lines
 - `python_compiler`: The compiler to use when compiling the Python module.
 Should be the same as `CXX`.
+- `f90_interface`: Compile the Fortran 90 interface
+- `F90FLAGS` and `F77FLAGS`: Flags to send to the Fortran compiler when compiling the Fortran 90 and Fortran 77 interfaces, respectively
+- `use_sundials`: Specify whether or not to use SUNDIALS
 - `sundials_include`,`sundials_libdir`: The directories where Cantera can find the header files and the Sundials libraries, respectively.
-Should be set to the directory where Sundials was installed in the previous step
+Should be set to the directory where Sundials was installed
 - `blas_lapack_libs`, `blas_lapack_dir`: The libraries and directory for BLAS and LAPACK.
 To use the Intel MKL, `mkl_rt` should be specified for the `libs`, and the full absolute path to the directory where the libraries are stored needs to be given.
 Note that in this configuration, shell variables